 Nick True- Mapped Out Money: “Become more self-aware with money.
 Spend six months pondering, tracking, thinking, and understanding your personal desires around money and how you emotionally deal with money.
 The goal should be to become more self-aware of how money emotionally affects you and what expenses are absolutely most important to you.”

-Money Goal 4: Get a six-month ‘oh sh*t’ fund
+Money Goal 4: Get a six-month ‘oh no’ fund

 You always hear a range of three to six months of emergency savings.
-So here’s the downlow.
-If you have a life that is inherently riskier you need at least six months.
-If the company you work for notoriously has layoffs, your job is with a startup, you are a startup, or even if you just value financial security, you need six months of living expenses.
+So here’s the down-low.
+You need at least six months if you have an inherently riskier life.
+If the company you work for notoriously has layoffs, you work for a startup, ARE a startup, or even if you simply value financial security, six months of living expenses makes sense.

 What the pros say: